kcdrez/swgoh_api/README.md

 Go to https://vkpnob5w55.execute-api.us-east-1.amazonaws.com/dev/gg/units (or /ships) Find the new unit
-Add to /gg/unit/units.js or /gg/unit/ships.js (make sure to update crew in /units.js) Go to https://vkpnob5w55.execute-api.us-east-1.amazonaws.com/dev/gg/gear Find the new gear
+Add to /gg/unit/units.js or /gg/unit/ships.js (make sure to update crew in /units.js) Add to abilityStats.js if applicable

+Go to https://vkpnob5w55.execute-api.us-east-1.amazonaws.com/dev/gg/gear
+Find the new gear
 Add to /gear/seedData.js in both locations

+todo: add FIFTHBROTHER